python/python-docs-fr/README.rst

 After commiting (this is just "naming the modification"), synchronize the file back to github using ``git push``.

-And now, from your github project, a buttun should appear "Create a pull requests", this is asking us, the main project, to pull your modifications.
+And now, from your github project, a buttun should appear "Compare & pull request", this is asking us, the main project, to pull your modifications.
 This step may take some time as we'll review your modifications before accepting them, and we may ask for modifications.